Protobuf·Kotlin·Free

 A suspending client, not a stub.

-com/metaengine/payments/client/PaymentsService.kt generated
+com/example/payments/client/PaymentsService.kt generated

-// com/metaengine/payments/client/PaymentsService.kt
+// com/example/payments/client/PaymentsService.kt

-package com.metaengine.payments.client
+package com.example.payments.client

 import io.ktor.client.*